 Yeshua fulfilled countless prophecies (see a few here) found in the Torah, in the Prophets (Nevi’im), and in other ancient Hebrew writings (K’tuvim), collectively known as the Tanakh.
 These writings commonly are known by Christians as the “Old Testament.”
 Yeshua fulfilled all of the prophecies of Messiah ben Joseph (the most submissive suffering servant) at His first coming, and He will fulfill all of the prophecies of Messiah ben David (the ultimate and most supreme reigning King) at His second coming.
 There are not two (or more) messiahs; there is only one Messiah—Yeshua ha-Mashiach, Jesus the Christ—who has come once to atone for sins, and who will come again to rule and reign.

-I believe that Yeshua, the Messiah and Lord, will return to dwell in Jerusalem
+The Messiah and Lord, Yeshua, will return to dwell in Jerusalem

 After God has brought them back from the nations of the world, He will show Himself holy, through them, in the sight of the nations

 Here are verses that point to and describe the regathering, by God, of the dispersed and scattered Israelites out of the nations and back to Israel:

 Go to Ted’s Bible Commentaries and Other Links

 Go to Why I Write About Bible Topics

 View the New International Version of the Bible